-Can we consider Bacillus subtilis spores as ellipsoid polystyrene particles?
+Can we consider spores as ellipsoid polystyrene particles? – Characterization of ellipsoid polystyrene particles

 Bacillius subtilis spores at water-hexadecane interface